AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 Waiting to see what they would become.

-# Chapter Seven – The Machine That Dreamed
+# The Machine That Dreamed

 The forge heart pulsed slower now.